Admissions Committee for Ph.D.

 All documents must be submitted to the Graduate School in two ways:

-1. One printed copy ( except of the two articles of the supervisor ) including the powerpoint presentation printed out.
+1. One printed copy ( except for the two articles of the supervisor ), including the PowerPoint presentation printed out.

 2. Email